Make-Your-Own Nicoise Salad

 • 1 head butter lettuce or 2 heads Little Gem lettuce, washed and dried

-• 2 five-ounce cans tuna, preferably packed in olive oil
+• 2 five-ounce cans tuna, drained (look for tuna packed in olive oil)

 • 1/4 cup Nicoise or other favorite olives